-The Fund is an open-ended unit trust formed on January 15, 2020 under the laws of the Province of Ontario by the Trust Agreement, as amended effective April 30, 2020.
+The Fund is an open-ended unit trust formed on April 30, 2020 under the laws of the Province of Ontario by the Trust Agreement.
 The Trustee acts as the trustee of the Trust and the Manager acts as manager of the Trust in accordance with the terms of the Trust Agreement.
-See ITEM 2.6 - Material Agreements.
+See ITEM 2.7 - Material Agreements.